 Gurney Drive Hawker Centre was one of those places that you must see to know what it was all about.
 And after watching the video, go there to experience the place, the food and the vibrant energy.
 Watch the video now to get an idea of what to expect.

-About Gurney Drive Hawker Centre
+What is Gurney Drive Hawker Centre All About?

 Gurney Drive Hawker Centre is also known as Pusat Penjaja Anjung Gurney.
 It is one of the biggest and most famous places to eat in Penang.
 There were plenty of food stalls along both sides of the market.
 And the center is filled with tables and seats for dining.